dell/csm-docs/content/v1/deployment/csmoperator/drivers/powermax.md

 * NVMeTCP
 * Fiber Channel via VMware Raw Device Mapping
 In most cases, you will use one protocol only; therefore you should comply with the according prerequisites and not the others.
+* If enabling CSM Replication, both source and target storage systems must be locally managed by Unisphere.
+  * _Example_: When using two Unisphere instances, the first Unisphere instance should be configured with the source storage system as locally managed and target storage system as remotely managed.
+The second Unisphere configuration should mirror the first — locally managing the target storage system and remotely managing the source storage system.

 ### Listing installed drivers with the ContainerStorageModule CRD